btskinner/rworkshop/index.md

 # Synopsis

 This two-day short course introduces participants to the R statistical language.
-After a general overview of R syntax, the workshop covers how to use R to wrangle data, build statistical models, and report results through tables and graphics.
-Other topics such as web scraping, writing functions, and literate programming with R are covered.
+After a general overview of R syntax, workshop modules cover how to:

+* wrangle data using both base R and tidyverse functions,
+* reshape data frames,
+* explore data using summary statistics and graphics,
+* build statistical models, and
+* write loops and short functions.

 Instruction relies primarily on examples and short practice exercises.

 ## Prerequisites

 All participants should have at least some experience writing statistical code (e.g., Stata scripting) or working in another programming language.
-A basic understanding of econometric modeling (e.g., OLS regression) is also required.
+A basic understanding of statistical modeling (e.g., OLS regression) is also required.

 ## Computer Requirement